openedx/edx-platform/cms/djangoapps/contentstore/docs/decisions/0003-hybrid-approach-for-public-apis.rst

 - "dirty writes": how do we handle a situation where there are multiple asynchronous import or update operations at once that may be in conflict with each other?

-We analyzed a number of options to handle these challenges.
-As they may become relevant later on, you can find them in this `decision-tree diagram`_.

-.. _`decision-tree diagram`: insert link

-Some of the rejected options involved a toggle that lets users switch the course between enforcing only manual editing and only API editing.
-This toggle needs to allow for running import operations to finish before switching.
-There is an example state diagram here_.

-.. _here: insert link

 Some considerations that come into play when picking an approach are:

-1. Having the system reliably play traffic cop isn't simple, principally because of our reliance on slow-running async tasks
+1. Having the system reliably play traffic cop isn't simple, principally because of our reliance on slow-running async tasks.
-2. Even if we ignore the problem of playing traffic cop, embracing hybrid editing means clients need some way to know whether other users have made changes
+2. Even if we ignore the problem of playing traffic cop, embracing hybrid editing means clients need some way to know whether other users have made changes.

+We analyzed a range of the most viable options to handle these challenges.
+We mainly rejected two alternatives, although there are many options:

+- adding a toggle that lets users switch the course between enforcing only manual editing and only API editing.
+This toggle needs to allow for running import operations to finish before switching, thus making it complex.
+- using a form of optimistic concurrency control where we expect different users and explicitly version each change, then forbid any API operation unless the API operator provides a version identifier that is not out of date.

+We rejected these challenges on the basis that they were complex to implement and make us play "Traffic cop".

+However, future iterations may require us to be more strict and employ further safeguards, and it remains a possibility to circle back and add one of these options on top of what we do now initially.

 Decision
 --------